Aaron Paul: Career

 In 1996, Paul went to Los Angeles for the International Modeling and Talent Association competition.
 He won runner-up and signed with a manager.
 He starred in the music videos for Korn's song "Thoughtless" and Everlast's song "White Trash Beautiful".
 He was also featured in television commercials for Juicy Fruit, Corn Pops, and Vanilla Coke.
 He appeared in the films Whatever It Takes (2000), Help!
 I'm a Fish (2001), K-PAX (2001), National Lampoon's Van Wilder (2002), Bad Girls From Valley High (2005), Choking Man (2006), Mission: Impossible III (2006), The Last House on the Left (2009), and Need for Speed (2014).
-He starred as "Weird Al" Yankovic in the Funny or Die short Weird: The Al Yankovic Story (2010), and has guest starred on television shows such as The Guardian, CSI: Crime Scene Investigation, CSI: Miami, ER, Sleeper Cell, Veronica Mars, The X-Files, Ghost Whisperer, Criminal Minds, Bones.
+He starred as "Weird Al" Yankovic in the Funny or Die short Weird: The Al Yankovic Story (2010), and has guest starred on television shows such as The Guardian, CSI: Crime Scene Investigation, CSI: Miami, ER, Sleeper Cell, Veronica Mars, The X-Files, Ghost Whisperer, Criminal Minds, and Bones.

 Paul first became known for his role as Scott Quittman on HBO's Big Love, on which he appeared fourteen times.
 In 2008, he began playing Jesse Pinkman on the AMC series Breaking Bad.
 His character was originally meant to die during the first season, but after seeing the chemistry between Paul and the lead actor Bryan Cranston, the series creator Vince Gilligan changed his mind and modified the original plans to include Jesse as a main character.
 For his role in Breaking Bad, Paul was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2009, 2010, 2012, 2013, and 2014; he won the award in 2010, 2012, and 2014.

 Paul starred in the film Smashed, which was one of the official selections for the 2012 Sundance Film Festival.
-In an October 2012 interview with ESPN, he spoke about his childhood experience as a Boise State Broncos fan and discussed the challenges of portraying a meth addict in Breaking Bad.
+In a 2012 interview with ESPN, he spoke about his childhood experience as a Boise State Broncos fan and discussed the challenges of portraying a meth addict in Breaking Bad.
 In 2012 and 2013, he made appearances on Tron: Uprising, voicing a character named Cyrus.